 Question Management response 1.
 How does management gain assurance that all relevant laws and regulations have been complied with?
 The Constitution sets out the framework to ensure that all officers, key post holders and Members are able to fulfil their responsibilities in accordance with legislative requirements.
-What arrangements does Maidstone Borough Council have in place to prevent and detect non-compliance with laws and Roles and responsibilities for members, committees and senior officers, are documented within the Constitution. regulations?
-Are you aware of any changes to the Council's regulatory environment that may have a significant impact on the Council's The Council's Monitoring Officer and Mid Kent Legal Services review all decision reports prior to publication to ensure that proposals comply with relevant legislation. financial statements?
+What arrangements does Maidstone Borough Council have in place to prevent and detect non-compliance with laws and regulations?
+Roles and responsibilities for members, committees and senior officers, are documented within the Constitution.
+Are you aware of any changes to the Maidstone Borough The Council's Monitoring Officer and Mid Kent Legal Services review all decision reports prior to publication to ensure that proposals comply with relevant legislation.
+Council's regulatory environment that may have a significant impact on the Maidstone Borough Council's financial statements.
 Management is not aware of any changes to the regulatory environment that would have a significant impact on the financial statements.
 2. How is the Audit, Governance and Standards Committee provided with assurance that all relevant laws and regulations have been complied with?
 Through the Annual Governance Statement and through the planning and reporting of a risk based programme of internal audit work each year.
-3. Have there been any instances of non-compliance or suspected non-compliance with laws and regulation since 1 April 2020 with an on-going impact on the 2020/21 financial statements?
-No
+3. Have there been any instances of non-compliance or suspected non-compliance with laws and regulation since 1 April 2021 with an on-going impact on the 2021/22 financial statements?
+If so, please provide details No 4.
+Are there any actual or potential litigation or claims that would affect the financial statements?
+If so, please provide details No, there is no ongoing litigation expected to have a material impact on the financial statements.
+16 SZZZ GRANI THOMIUM ON LLE MANSIONE DOLONGH COUNCIL ZUZ 1/22